BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/objects.md

 # An Object is a Data Structure

-Objects are good for a lot more than mere one-to-one maps.
-They allow you to design *data structures* that are as complicated and as deeply nested as you can imagine...
+Objects can be used as more than a dictionary.

+They allow you to design **data structures** -- tools for organizing and storing many related values.

 ```javascript
 let alice = {